Is old wallpaper getting in the way of your new design ideas? Don’t give up hope! Removing painted wallpaper may not be as hard as you think.

-Use a wallpaper stripper or a mixture of water, vinegar, and fabric softener in a spray bottle.
-To prevent wall damage only spray small workable sections at a time.
-Let the mixture soak into the wallpaper for a few minutes, which will aid in its removal.
+- Now, transfer a solution of water, vinegar, and fabric softener into a spray bottle.
+To safeguard the integrity of the walls, only spray small workable sections at a time.
+Allow the mixture to permeate the wallpaper for a few minutes, which will aid in its removal.

 - Equipped with a 3-in-1 scraper tool, locate the sharpest corner and insert it beneath the painted wallpaper.
 Start scraping away, using a technique that involves alternating directions.
 This method will effectively loosen and remove the wallpaper.

 If you follow these steps and still struggle with removing painted wallpaper, you may need to use a stronger chemical.
 In some cases, it may be necessary to repair or replace the underlying drywall or plaster.
 If that’s the case, we advise you to seek professional assistance from Mr. Handyman to repair the damage.

 Costs to Remove Painted Wallpaper

 It’s important to remember that every wallpaper job is different, and what helps with removing painted wallpaper in one room may not work in another.
 When removing wallpaper, many factors come into play, including the type of glue, date of installation, the number of coats of paint applied, the condition and material of the underlying wall, and more.

 Since removing painted wallpaper involves many variables, project costs can fluctuate.
 Factors such as how many supplies you need, how long the project takes, and any damage to the underlying wall, including necessary repairs, can all influence what it costs to complete the job.